 4 credits, Fall/Winter/Spring Introduction to abnormal psychology, including disorders and approaches to treatment.
-Recommended: Pass RD-090 or placement in RD-115.
+Prerequisite: Previous completion of or current enrollment in WRD-098 or placement into RD-115.
+Recommended: Pass WRD-090 or placement in RD-115.

 PSY-221 Introduction to Counseling